How much does a funeral cost in NSW?

 NSW has a high concentration of larger multi-branch and premium brands, and some local-sounding brands share a parent company, so when comparing quotes it is worth checking ownership on ABN Lookup (abr.business.gov.au) to confirm you are comparing genuinely separate businesses.

 A 2019 Gathered Here pricing report found funeral providers with 5 or more branches charged 20.81% above the national average at the time.
-The gap is most visible in direct cremation: Rosemary Funeral Services charges $1,900 while White Lady (Pennant Hills) charges $8,883 for the same service.
+The gap is most visible in direct cremation: Rosemary Funeral Services charges $1,900 while White Lady (Pennant Hills) lists from $8,782 for the same service.
 A larger provider may still suit some families for reasons like consistency, scale, particular facilities or round-the-clock cover, so weigh price alongside what each one includes.

 Corporate vs independent funeral directors: who charges more and why